compstruct/Scalable-Multi-GPU-Rendering/README.md

 # Multi-GPU-ATTILA

 This work was implemented upon [ATTILA](http://attila.ac.upc.edu/wiki/index.php/Attila_Project).
-The original README of the ATTILA that we used can be found at [here](./multigpu_graphics_attila/README).
+The original README of the ATTILA that we used can be found at [here](./multigpu_graphics_attila/README.md).

-For multi-GPU graphics rendering, our baseline implementation is to duplicate all primitives in every GPU.
+For multi-GPU graphics rendering, our baseline implementation is to duplicate all primitives in every GPU (i.e., similar to NVIDIA's NVLink and AMD's CrossFire).
 We also implemented both [GPUpd](https://dl.acm.org/doi/abs/10.1145/3123939.3123968?casa_token=rB2k2gbD9_QAAAAA:ejh8sFOZK2KGL5hwQzCzfyS4025Z1nT2C4wZ0qNUhAvVYtiHSGjwvfRN_4fqOEJYFhY1ppxXiyezYw) and CHOPIN.

 A template config for multi-GPU simulation can be found at [here](./multigpu_graphics_attila/test/config/bGPU_MultiGPUs.ini).
 All benchmarks that we used can be downloaded from [here](http://attila.ac.upc.edu/traceList/).

 # ParKD

 In CHOPIN, we use [ParKD](https://github.com/bchoi/ParKD) to divide draw calls into multiple groups, and partition transparent draw calls among GPUs.
-The original README of the ParKD that we used can be found at [here](./ParKD/README).
+The original README of the ParKD that we used can be found at [here](./parkd/README).

-Before running ParKD, you should run ATTILA first with single-GPU configuration and profileForSortLast being enabled.
-The generated profiling results (inputVertexes.obj, blendInfo.obj, zTestInfo.obj, and zFightingInfo.obj) are inputs of ParKD.
+Before running ParKD, you should run ATTILA first with single-GPU configuration and _profileForSortLast_ being enabled.
+The generated profiling results (_inputVertexes.obj_, _blendInfo.obj_, _zTestInfo.obj_, and _zFightingInfo.obj_) are inputs of ParKD.
 The binary output file of ParKD will then be used as an input of CHOPIN simulation in ATTILA.